 Put simply, the distinction is that SaaS can refer to any software application that you run that isn’t located on your premises.
 It is a full-blown application as opposed to being a component of something else.
 Instead of running the application on servers and data storage in your data centre like an on-premise solution, it runs in the vendor’s data centre.

 SaaS applications are licenced differently to on-premise applications.
-Instead of buying a licence to use an application, and then paying ongoing costs to maintain and update it, the software is ‘rented’ over a period of time, usually on a monthly or annual basis.
+Instead of buying a licence to use an application, and then paying ongoing costs to maintain and update it, software-as-a-service means that it's ‘rented’ over a period of time, usually on a monthly or annual basis.
 The vendor runs the application on their infrastructure, avoiding the need to buy and install infrastructure and then paying for software maintenance.
 The cost of the SaaS application covers the cost of both the software itself and its associated ongoing costs.

-When running a SaaS application, you tend to log into your vendor’s website to gain access.
-SaaS applications run ‘in the Cloud’, but SaaS is not the same as the Cloud itself.
+When running a SaaS application, you log into your vendor’s website to gain access.
+SaaS applications run ‘in the Cloud’, but SaaS is not the same as the cloud itself.